SeanSchool/Endurance/README.md

 # Endurance
-This is the GitHub repository for the CS-104 (Intro Problem Solving and Software Engineering) robotics project
+This is one of four GitHub repositories for the CS-104 (Intro Problem Solving and Software Engineering) robotics project.